palmetto/palmetto-components/docs/CONTRIBUTING.md

 Palmetto Components uses the [semantic-release](https://github.com/semantic-release/semantic-release) npm package to fully automate the release workflow.
 Instead of manually updating the release version in `package.json`, and creating a new release tag in GitHub for each release, they are automatically triggered by prefixing the commit message when merging to `main`.
 Upon triggering a release, the package version is bumped depending on the type specified, a release tag is created in GitHub, and the new version is automatically published to [npm](https://www.npmjs.com/).

-For e.g., opening a PR to main with the commit message `fix: Resolve bug`, will trigger a minor release and bump the package's version from `0.0.0` to `0.0.1`.
+For example, opening a PR to main with the commit message `fix: Resolve bug`, will trigger a minor release and bump the package's version from `0.0.0` to `0.0.1`.
 Opening a PR with `feat(Table): Finalize tests` will trigger a feature release and bump the package's version from `0.0.0` to `0.1.0`.

 The link above provides full documentation for this workflow.
 However, a comprehensive list of the prefix types, and their intended uses are provide below for quick reference:
 ### Release Types
 Must be one of the following: